Vbyss2-O/gonegift/README.md

 # GoneGift

-GoneGift is a digital legacy platform where users can save files, letters, and secrets to be delivered to their beneficiaries after their death.
-This project uses a **React** frontend and **Spring Boot** backend. and used Database Postgres(SQL Based
+GoneGift, a secure platform for users to schedule the posthumous delivery of messages, files, and digital assets to beneficiaries.
 ---

-## 📁 Project Structure
+## Project Structure

 ```
 GoneGift/